femboyfin/dbdideas/survivor_perks.md

 ## [Adrenaline](<https://deadbydaylight.wiki.gg/wiki/Adrenaline>) 😷 💪

-- Remove the Haste bonus and Exhausted status effect
+- Removed Haste bonus and Exhausted status effect
   - Lowers the strength level by removing it's secondary effect.
-Also removes one of the stronger feast or famine aspects by making it impossible to use as an Unbreakable + Sprint Burst combo on it's own.
+Also removes one of the stronger feast or famine aspects by making it impossible to use as an Unbreakable & Sprint Burst combo on it's own.

 ## [Aftercare](<https://deadbydaylight.wiki.gg/wiki/Aftercare>) 📉 🗑️